Phantom5800/PhantomGamesBot/README.md

 Provides a link to the streamer's youtube channel.

 # Mod Commands
+Set of commands that require moderator permissions in the channel in order to use.

 ## Custom Commands
 Custom commands are basic command -> response events that can be managed by the streamer and moderators with the following commands.

 ### !addcommand